jaderigby/Wirestorm/README.md

 __Parameters:__

-- arg1 = integer, max number of stars
+- arg1 = integer, max number of stars (defaults to 5)

 __Description:__

-The ratings widget is randomized between 1 and the number set for arg1.
+The ratings widget is randomized between 1 and the number set for arg1 (defaults to 5).

 __Example:__